awsdocs/amazon-lightsail-developer-guide/doc_source/lightsail-how-to-create-dns-entry.md

 1. Save your changes\.

-   Allow time for the name server change to propagate through the internet's DNS, which may take several hours\.
+   Allow time for the name server change to propagate through the internet's DNS, which might take several hours\.
 After that is completed, internet traffic for your domain should begin routing through the Lightsail DNS zone\.

 ## Next steps<a name="lightail-dns-management-next-steps"></a>
 + [Edit or delete a DNS zone in Amazon Lightsail](amazon-lightsail-edit-or-delete-a-dns-zone.md)